 We stayed at the Island View casino in Gulfport where Mark made his non tax-deductible contribution to the local economy.
 Our dinner was at Emerile’s new restaurant at the casino that specialized in seafood dishes with a nod to the local taste.

-: Our dinner at Emerile’s restaurant, the Gulf Coast Fish House had a couple of standout dishes.
+Food and Drink: Our dinner at Emerile’s restaurant, the Gulf Coast Fish House had a couple of standout dishes.
 Mark is picky about his cream-based fish chowder (usually called New England clam chowder).
 He tried Emerile’s seafood chowder and was really happy with it.
 Different chunks of seafood were cooked in a nicely seasoned cream base.
 No potatoes, and the light cream helped highlight the fish.
 Just the way he likes it.

 My dinner was delish: Paw Paw Shrimp.
 (What's a 'paw paw'!!??)
 Shrimp was grilled, and drizzled with a sweetened, yet slightly spicy tomato sauce.
 This was atop cheese grits.
 But these were tasty cheese grits that even Mark – I hate grits – liked.